liferay/liferay-screens/ios/Documentation/screenlet_creation.md

 }
 ```

-* Now it's time to glue everything together.
-Let's create a class called `AddBookmarkScreenlet ` that extends `BaseScreenlet`.

-* Optionally, you can add any `@IBInspectable` property to configure the behavior.
+* Now it's time to glue everything together!
+Ccreate a class called `AddBookmarkScreenlet ` that extends `BaseScreenlet`.
+Optionally, you can add any `@IBInspectable` properties to configure the behavior.
 For example, you could use a boolean property to configure whether the user can save broken URLs.

 ```swift
 import UIKit